loc-conformance/linebench/README.md

 linebench insights linux
 ```

-Measurements that each want their own executions over their own target, kept out of a run where
+Measurements that each need executions of their own, kept out of a run because they would
-they would lengthen it and disturb it.
+lengthen and disturb it.
 What each system can answer:

 | insight | Linux | Windows | macOS |
 |---|---|---|---|